openml/server-api/docs/index.md

     for documentation on the REST API endpoints, visit the [APIs](https://openml.org/apis) page.

-    This documentation is for developing and hosting your own OpenML instance.
+    This documentation is for developing and hosting your own OpenML REST API.